HoomanRamezani/rl-maze-pathfinding/README.md

 qtrain(model, maze, epochs=500, max_memory=30, data_size=8)
 ```

-## Training data
-For training, our model uses procedurally generated mazes represented as 2D binary arrays, with 1 and 0 indicating open paths and walls, respectively.
-The generation algorithm ensures all mazes are solvable, maintaining fixed start and end points to optimize the learning process.
-This setup provides a controlled yet varied learning environment for the deep Q-learning algorithm to develop maze navigation strategies.

-## Model Training
-Training involves generating an unlimited number of random mazes with consistent start and end points.
-This decision was made to optimize the training time and resources.
-The model is trained to find the optimal path to the reward, which is located in the bottom right corner of the maze.

 ## Results
 The final model achieved a 100% success rate with minimal loss.
 The model's policy generalizes well and finds optimal paths efficiently.
 The completion_check testing function confirmed that the model could consistently find the optimal path within 100 epochs.
 ![](/images/loss.png)